-For the 2022 annual equity grants, the Compensation Committee approved a target mix of equity awards for our named executive officers, other than Mr. Mullen, consisting of 50% in stock options with time-based vesting, 25% in RSUs with time-based vesting, and 25% in PSUs.
-The number of shares with respect to each equity award type was based on a target aggregate award value determined in February 2022 at the time of grant.
-Mr. Mullen was not eligible to participate in the 2021 or the 2022 annual equity award process due to his receipt of equity awards in connection with his appointment as chief executive officer in February 2021.
-Drs.
-O'Neill and Mei did not participate in the 2022 annual equity award process as neither was an employee at the February 2022 grant date, but they received equity awards in connection with their hire as chief executive officer and chief medical officer, respectively.
-Please see "-Compensation of Our Chief Executive Officer and Chief Medical Officer" for additional information.
+For the 2023 annual equity grants, the Compensation Committee approved a target mix of equity awards for our named executive officers consisting of 50% in stock options with time-based vesting, 25% in RSUs with time-based vesting, and 25% in PSUs.
+The number of shares with respect to each equity award type was based on a target aggregate award amount determined in February 2023 at the time of grant.
+Mr. Lucera and Dr. Burkly did not participate in the 2023 annual equity award process as neither was an employee at the February 2023 grant date, but they received equity awards in connection with their hire as chief financial officer and chief scientific officer, respectively.
+Please see "-Compensation of Our Chief Financial Officer and Chief Scientific Officer" for additional information.

-The Compensation Committee believes that this equity mix helps to ensure executive and shareholder interests are aligned (through stock options) and promotes retention (through RSUs that vest over time), while furthering the development of our pipeline and other related business and market-based objectives (through PSUs that vest only upon the achievement of pre-established operational performance goals).
+The Compensation Committee believes that this equity mix helps to ensure executive and stockholder interests are aligned (through stock options) and promotes retention (through RSUs that vest over time), while furthering the development of our pipeline and other related business and market-based objectives (through PSUs that vest only upon the achievement of pre-established operational performance goals).
 Typically, the stock options that we grant to our named executive officers with time-based vesting become exercisable as to 1/48th of the shares underlying the option monthly beginning after the date of grant, which generally occurs in the first quarter of the calendar year.
 The exercise price of all stock options equals the fair market value of shares of our common stock on the date of grant.
 Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.
 Generally, vesting for stock options ceases after termination of employment, and, unless otherwise specified in an employment offer letter or the terms of a specific grant, vested stock options may be exercised up to three months following termination of employment except in the case of death or disability.
 The RSUs we grant to our named executive officers as part of the annual equity grant vest as to 25% of the shares underlying the RSU on the first anniversary of the grant date, and in equal quarterly installments thereafter, until the fourth anniversary of the grant date.

-The PSUs we granted in 2022 to our named executive officers, other than Mr. Mullen, vest as to one-third of the shares only upon achievement of three specified research and development and business development milestones on or prior to the third anniversary of the initial February 2022 grant date, but in no event earlier than the one-year anniversary of the applicable officer's grant date.
-As of the date of this proxy statement, none of the 2022 PSU milestones have been achieved.
-In specified termination and change in control circumstances, equity awards held by our named executive officers are subject to accelerated vesting.
-See "-Other Benefits-Severance and Change in Control Benefits" below for further information.
+The PSUs we granted in 2023 to our named executive officers vest as to one-third of the shares only upon achievement of three specified research and development and business development milestones on or prior to the third anniversary of the initial February 2023 grant date, but in no event earlier than the one-year anniversary of the applicable officer's grant date.
+In specified termination and change in control ericumstances, equity award